 - Pre-cook lentils (or use canned, be sure to rinse and drain).

-- Dice up all the veggies and set aside.
+- Dice up all the veggies and set them aside.

 - Heat oil in a heavy skillet.